SarahMHaigh/FlickerAndReading/README.md

 The demographic questionnaire, headache questionnaire, and Pattern Glare test documents are also included.

+Finally, the data for the two experiments are in FlickerData.xlsx.
+There were two raters for Experiment 1 and both of their data are contained in the spreadsheet under different tabs.
+The data from the second rater are analyzed in the Supplementary Materials that are linked in the paper.

 _____
 Questions?
 Email shaigh at unr dot edu